 What is Percocet?
 Also, how does Percocet withdrawal work?
-It is an opiate-based pain reliever that is commonly prescribed and used to treat chronic pain or post-surgical recovery.
+It is an opiate-based pain reliever commonly prescribed and used to treat chronic pain or post-surgical recovery.
 It is a combination of Acetaminophen and Oxycodone – a highly addictive opiate substance.
 Acetaminophen is a less potent pain-reliever.
-However, in combination with Oxycodone its’ potency increases dramatically, it makes Percocet a high-risk medication for dependence.
+However, in conjunction with Oxycodone, its potency increases dramatically, making Percocet a high-risk medication for dependence.

-Percocet is commonly prescribed to alleviate pain and its method of use is typically oral ingestion.
+Percocet is commonly prescribed to alleviate pain, and its method of use is typically oral ingestion.
 It has similar effects on the body as Morphine.
-The drug provides pain-relieving effects, releasing slowly into the body once ingested, and also causing euphoric sensations for the user.
+The drug provides pain-relieving results, releasing slowly into the body once ingested and causing euphoric sensations for the user.
 Chasing these euphoric sensations and feelings often leads to an addiction for many individuals.

-Over time, individuals require higher dosages and more frequent use in order.
-This is in order to attain the same euphoric sensation and pain-relief they originally felt.
-Chasing those effects can lead to tolerance, meaning using more of the drug, using more frequently.
-This continuous cycle worsens your bodies dependence on the substance – creating a dangerous situation that is difficult to get out of.
+Over time, individuals require higher dosages and more frequent use to attain the same euphoric sensation and pain-relief they initially felt.
+Chasing those effects can lead to tolerance, meaning using more of the drug-using more frequently.
+This continuous cycle worsens your body’s dependence on the substance – creating a dangerous situation that is difficult to escape.

 Statistically, opiate drugs have a high overdose rate and lead to thousands of deaths in the United States a year.
-As those who use Percocet seek the original effects, they often increase the quantity and frequency, which often leads to miscalculating dosages.
-This typical progression is a prime example of why taking a prescription drug, especially an opiate, in any way other than how it is prescribed can be extremely dangerous.
-It can lead to increased risk of dependence, increased tolerance, and in some cases untimely death.
+Those who use Percocet seek the original effects; they often increase the quantity and frequency, leading to miscalculating dosages.
+This typical progression is a prime example of why taking a prescription drug, especially an opiate, can be extremely dangerous in any way other than how it is prescribed.
+It can lead to an increased risk of dependence, increased tolerance, and in some cases, untimely death.
 If you or a loved one is struggling with a Percocet addiction, please seek help immediately.
 Don’t risk an irreversible consequence from abusing this drug.

 Detoxing from Percocet

 Detoxing from a substance like Percocet, the best safety and results meet when under the careful eye of a medical professional.
-Withdrawal symptoms from Percocet can be so extreme and hard on the body.
+Withdrawal symptoms from Percocet can be so extreme and brutal on the body.
 It is always recommended to seek professional guidance when planning to discontinue its use.
 So, if you find yourself dependent upon Percocet, try to have a solid plan to help alleviate the withdrawal symptoms.
-If this step is improperly managed, the patient may revert back to using the drug merely to ease their discomforts.
+If this step is improperly managed, the patient may revert to using the drug merely to ease their discomforts.
 Relapse often leads to a continuous cycle of Percocet addiction.
-Therefore, finding effective detoxification methods can significantly improve the overall chances to overcome addiction.
+Therefore, finding effective detoxification methods can significantly improve the overall chances of overcoming addiction.

 Anesthesia Assisted Rapid Detox

-Although sleeping through the acute part of a Percocet withdrawal, might seem like a dream, it is actually an attainable reality.
-The Waismann Method® team has been providing rapid detox for those struggling with opioid use disorder for over two decades.
-This powerful treatment has proven to significantly increase the patient’s chances in achieving a complete opiate detox.
-Rapid Detox not only reverses the opioid dependence quickly but also allows the patient to reach the emotional clarity for adequate mental health diagnosis.
+Although sleeping through the critical part of a Percocet withdrawal might seem like a dream, it is an attainable reality.
+The Waismann Method® team has provided rapid detox for those struggling with opioid use disorder for over two decades.
+This powerful treatment has proven to significantly increase the patient’s chances of achieving a complete opiate detox.
+Rapid detox reverses opioid dependence quickly and allows the patient to reach the emotional clarity for an adequate mental health diagnosis.

-A reputable rapid detox center admits patients to a private room of an accredited hospital, at least a day prior to rapid detox, for a comprehensive health evaluation.
+A reputable rapid detox center admits patients to a single room of an accredited hospital, at least a day before rapid detox, for a comprehensive health evaluation.
 The knowledge of a patient’s present health condition allows for a detailed and individualized treatment plan.
-Furthermore, this broad familiarity with the patients’ physiology, allows the treating physician to provide much safer and smoother detoxification, which directly reduces the risk of relapse.
+Furthermore, this broad familiarity with the patients’ physiology enables the treating physician to provide much safer and smoother detoxification, directly reducing the risk of relapse.
 Ensuring a higher level of safety and comfort during the detox process should be the rapid detox centers primary focus.

 Post Detox Care

 During the first few days post detox, the patient’s whole metabolism starts going through a significant adjustment period.
-This regulation period can be especially challenging.
-Specifically for those with additional health issues, those who have used the drug for a long time, or those who also suffer from anxiety.
+This regulation period can be incredibly challenging.
+Specifically for those with additional health issues, those who used the drug for a long time, or those suffering from anxiety.
 Also, the lack of endorphins causes people to become hypersensitive to any distressful situations.
-Having several physical and emotional post-detox symptoms together might elevate the level of anxiety to a level that is above what a family member or a loved one can or should handle.
-Therefore a recovery center with professional care around the clock is not just necessary, but crucial for the overall success and completion of the treatment.
+Having several physical and emotional post-detox symptoms together might elevate pressure to a level that is above what a family member or a loved one can or should handle.
+Therefore a recovery center with professional care around the clock is necessary and crucial for the overall success and completion of the treatment.

-Professional care and support post detox give the person a much better chance to navigate through this regulation phase.
-In addition, to do so safely and comfortably.
-Identifying and accurately diagnosing the emotional aspects which often are the root cause of addiction, is another important aspect of post-detox care.
-Having the right care post detox can make or break the chances of a successful Rapid Detox Program.
+Professional care and support post-detox give the person a much better chance to navigate through this regulation phase.
+Also, to do so safely and comfortably.
+Identifying and accurately diagnosing the emotional aspects, which often are the root cause of addiction, is another critical aspect of post-detox care.
+Having the proper care post-detox can make or break the chances of a successful rapid detox program.